 NHS experts also advise against eating grapefruit or drinking grapefruit juice while taking verapamil.
 This is because grapefruit can make the side effects of verapamil worse.

-In addition, drinking alcohol can also affect the effects of verapamil, possibly causing blood pressure to become too low, causing dizziness or lightheadedness.
+Also, drinking alcohol can affect the way verapamil works, possibly causing your blood pressure to get too low, causing dizziness or lightheadedness.

 Comment (0)